kristianwiklund/AOC/2019/README.md

 * Day 15 task 2 was done in C. I got tired of coding and the solution was obvious.
 * Day 18 - python. was probably marginally easier. abusing globals
 * Day 20 - reusing the code from day 18

+Need "cecho" https://github.com/mazenharake/cecho for graphics, in those parts that use graphics.
+This lib need to be located in parallel to this repo.
+(However, the include paths are wrong at the moment due to the move to a 2019 subdir)